Department of Agriculture

 There are several programs to assist Arkansas farmers, ranchers, and communities in recovering from the recent flooding of the Arkansas River.
 Links to the resources, facts about the programs, and state regulations regarding the disposal of livestock and poultry carcasses can be found on this page.

 Assistance through the United States Department of Agriculture (USDA)

 The best place to start learning about USDA programs and to determine your eligibility is Farmers.gov Disaster Assistance Discovery Tool.

-It is important to report your losses to your local USDA Service Center as soon as possible.
+It is important to report your losses to your local USDA Service Center immediately.
 Location and contact information for USDA Service Centers in Arkansas can be found here.

 Below are additional links to USDA resources: